kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 ### Goals

 Implement `WorkloadPriorityClass`. `Workload` can utilize `WorkloadPriorityClass`.
-CRDs like Job, MPIJob etc specify the `WorkloadPriorityClass` through labels.
+JobFrameworks like Job, MPIJob etc specify the `WorkloadPriorityClass` through labels.
 Users can modify the priority of a `Workload` by changing `Workload`'s priority directly.

 ### Non-Goals

-Using existing k8s `PriorityClass` for Workload's Priority is not recommended.
+Using existing k8s `PriorityClass` for Workload's priority is not recommended.
 `WorkloadPriorityClass` doesn't implement all the features of the k8s `PriorityClass` because some fields on the k8s `PriorityClass` are not relevant to Kueue.
-When creating a workloadPriorityClass, there is no need to create other CRDs.
+When creating a new `WorkloadPriorityClass`, there is no need to create other CRDs owned by `WorkloadPriorityClass`.
 Therefore, the reconcile functionality is unnecessary.
-The workloadPriorityClass controller will not be implemented for now.
+The `WorkloadPriorityClass` controller will not be implemented for now.

 ## Proposal

 In this proposal, `WorkloadPriorityClass` is defined.
 The `Workload` is able to utilize this `WorkloadPriorityClass`.
 `WorkloadPriorityClass` is independent from pod's priority.
-`Priority`, `PriorityClassName` and `PriorityClassSource` fields will be part of the workload spec and be mutable when `workload` is not admitted by `ClusterQueue`.
+`Priority`, `PriorityClassName` and `PriorityClassSource` fields will be part of the workload spec and always be mutable.
-CRDs like Job, MPIJob etc specify the `WorkloadPriorityClass` through labels.
+JobFrameworks like Job, MPIJob etc specify the `WorkloadPriorityClass` through labels.

 <!--
 This is where we get down to the specifics of what the proposal actually is.